Who can get public housing?

-How is it decided if I can get social housing?
+How is it decided if I can get public housing?

-Social housing is provided for people most in need of housing for as long as they need it.
-To get social housing you must:
+Public housing is provided for people most in need of housing for as long as they need it.
+To get public housing you must:

 - be aged 16 years or over